Substituted amphetamine: Prodrugs of amphetamine/methamphetamine

-A variety of prodrugs of amphetamine and/or methamphetamine exist, and include amfecloral, amfetaminil, benzphetamine, clobenzorex, D-deprenyl, deprenyl, dimethylamphetamine, ethylamphetamine, fencamine, fenethylline, fenproporex, furfenorex, lisdexamfetamine, mefenorex, prenylamine, and selegiline.
+A variety of prodrugs of amphetamine and/or methamphetamine exist, and include amfecloral, amfetaminil, benzphetamine, clobenzorex, D-deprenyl, deprenyl, dimethylamphetamine, ethylamphetamine, fencamine, fenethylline, fenproporex, furfenorex, lisdexamfetamine, lomardexamfetamine, mefenorex, prenylamine, and selegiline.

-There is almost an excessive amount of Prodrugs in the substituted amphetamine class.
-For example, Benzphetamine is a prodrug for both Dextroamphetamine and Dextromethamphetamine.

 Russian amphetamines

 A number of synthetic Russian amphetamine derivatives have been developed, including alafen (amphetamine–β-alanine), feprosidnine, gamofen (amphetamine–GABA), mesocarb, methylphenatine, pabofen (amphetamine–PABA), phenatine (amphetamine–niacin; N-nicotinoylamphetamine), phenylphenamine (phenylamphetamine), propylphenamine (propylamphetamine), pyridoxiphen (amphetamine–pyridoxine), and thiophenatine (N-thionicotinoylamphetamine).

 Structure

 This shows phenethylamine in blue with its substitution points marked.
 Amphetamine and its substituted derivatives contain a CH_{3} group at the alpha-position (R^{α}).

 This shows amphetamine with its substitution points marked, excluding the N-position at the NH_{2} group which is unmarked.
 The wavy line between α carbon and CH_{3} group indicates isomerism; the CH_{3} group may either be towards or away from the viewer.

 Amphetamines are a subgroup of the substituted phenethylamine class of compounds.
 Substitution of hydrogen atoms results in a large class of compounds.
 Typical reaction is substitution by methyl and sometimes ethyl groups at the amine and phenyl sites: